juliuspleunes4/Flix/docs/TESTING_GUIDE.md

 ## Expected Results

 - The movie appears in both Home and Movies pages
-- The metadata from source.txt is displayed correctly
+- The metadata from info.json is displayed correctly
 - The movie is playable via the video player
 - Source is shown as "Custom Path" in the player